 3.1 Port extension

-A redundantly designed Net Unit can be enhanced with a port extension.
+On SE700, SE500 and SE300 a redundantly designed Net Unit can be enhanced with a port extension.

 In this case two redundant switches supplement the existing ports of the Net Unit to provide up to 96 redundant LAN ports.